hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 F﻿inally, when the time is up:

-T﻿he frontend server send a new order to the backend to:
+T﻿he frontend server sends a new order to the backend to:

 P﻿erform either CLEANUP or RESET  action for the dedicated studentid.